 Qmatic was selected to work with the City of Wolverhampton Council throughout the three-year programme.
 With a physical re-development of the space underway, Qmatic provided the Council with a complete technology solution to support both customers and staff from online to the minute they entered the building.

 Qmatic implemented several internet-connected touch screen kiosks for a dedicated self-service area, as well as tablets for front of house staff, and multiple digital displays and media screens to keep customers informed of their place in the queue.
-The entire system runs on the Qmatic Orchestra customer jounrey management platform, including appointment management capabilities.
+The entire system runs on Qmatic's customer journey management platform - Orcehstra, including appointment management capabilities.

 Tablets enable front of house staff to help customers arrive either for a pre-booked appointment or as a walk-in to get into a virtual queue for service.
 Walk-ins receive paper tickets with their unique references, with all the information about their waiting time clearly displayed on the big screens, and automatic voice announcements that let them know when it is their turn.